iredmail/docs/en_US/howto/allow.send.without.smtp.auth.md

 !!! attention

-    This tutorial applies to iRedMail-1.0 and later releases.
+    This tutorial is applicable to iRedMail-1.0 and later releases.
 If you're running an iRedMail-0.9.9 or earlier release, please follow [this tutorial](./allow.user.to.send.email.without.authentication.html) instead.

 ## Postfix